CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/weight-scale-module/weight-management-board.md

 In this table, all weight documents are available.
 Right-click on a specific line opens a context menu (work only for the document in 'In Progress' status):

-**Continue Process** – opens [Weighting Wizard](./overview.md) for this document
+**Continue Process** – Opens the [Weighting Wizard](./overview.md) for the selected document.

 **Close Document** – closes this document

 ### Document Lines

-In this table, the Document Lines (Items) of a document chosen in the Document table are displayed.
-Here, user can remove a specific line or lines from the document.
+In this table, the document lines (Items) for the selected document are displayed.
+Users can remove specific lines from the document as needed.

+---
+The Weighting Wizard offers an intuitive and structured approach to weight-based material issuance, with a clear visual indicator of progress.
+This feature enhances workflow efficiency and ensures the process is completed accurately and smoothly